1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 1989-S DCAM Dime Value

-The 1989-S proof dime presents a curious market situation.
-With a mintage of 3.2 million—lower than surrounding years—PR70 deep cameo examples sell for around only $20 today.
+The 1989-S proof dime presents a curious market situation that teaches an important lesson about modern coinage.
+With a mintage of 3.2 million — lower than surrounding years — PR70 Deep Cameo examples sell for only around $20 today.

-The explanation centers on production quality.
-By 1989, San Francisco’s techniques had evolved to where flawless deep cameo strikes became routine rather than fortunate accidents.
-Fresh dies, refined polishing methods, and careful handling resulted in abundant PR70 specimens.
-Earlier years couldn’t match this consistency—their PR70 populations remained genuinely scarce despite higher mintages.
+The explanation centers on production quality, not rarity.
+By 1989, the San Francisco Mint’s techniques had evolved to where flawless Deep Cameo strikes became routine rather than fortunate accidents.
+Fresh dies, refined polishing methods, and careful handling consistently produced PR70 specimens.
+Earlier proof years, by contrast, had far higher mintages but much lower PR70 survival rates because the technology wasn’t refined enough.

 1989-S DCAM Dime Price/Grade Chart